nisiddharth/dotfiles/README.md

 # dotfiles

 Collection of files (and dotfiles) I need every time I set up a new GNU/ Linux system (Debian based), also serves as backup.
+Wanna get that swag going?
+Get my dotfiles!
+(But make sure all packages are installed)

 ## Desktop Environment: KDE Plasma